Engin-Boot/pong-stage-shivanigoyal236/Stage0/game-menu.md

 ## Acceptance Criteria

-user have a phone
+user should have a active device like a phone or pc

 ### Scenario: how to select level

-  Given user start the game he sees the option of level
+  Given user start the game he sees the option of level in menu

   When he click on that option

   Then he can set level from easy,medium,hard for game

 ### Scenario: how to mute sound

-given user start the game he sees the option of sound when he click on that option then he can mute the sound
+given user start the game he sees the option of sound when he click on that option then he can mute or not the sound

 ### Scenario: how to exit the game